alphagov/re-build-systems-test/README.md

 ## Provisioning Jenkins2 on AWS

-This is to provision a containerized Jenkins platform on AWS.

 ### Before you start

 Things you need to decide upon:

-* the URL for your Jenkins website
+* The URL for your Jenkins website

-* the AWS account you want to provision the platform in (we create a dedicated VPC for the Jenkins components)
+* The AWS account in which you want to provision the platform (we create a dedicated VPC)

-* an environment name, which will be referred as `[environment-name]` from now on.
+* An environment name, which will be referred as `[environment-name]` from now on.
   That is usually something like `test`, `staging`, `production` or your name if you are doing development or testing (e.g. `daniele`).

-* the Github team(s) you want to allow access to your Jenkins installation
+* The Github team(s) you want to allow access to your Jenkins installation

-* the administrator(s) of the Jenkins installation
+* The administrator(s) of the Jenkins installation

 Things you will need to have:

-* an AWS user account you can authenticate to programmatically (e.g. you have its credentials stored in `~/.aws/credentials`)
+* An AWS user account with programmatic access - the account will need to be able to create S3 buckets, EC2 instances, VPCs, DNS records and security groups.

-* dependencies installed on your laptop:
+* Dependencies installed on your laptop:

     * Terraform v0.11.7

     * `brew install awscli python3`

-* request a Github OAuth application to be created.
+* Request a Github OAuth application to be created.
 The RE team can do that for you - you only need to provide the URL you have decided to use for your Jenkins.
 You will receive an `id` and `secret` you will need to use later on.

 ### Provisioning steps

+1. Currently, the AWS user credentials need to be stored in `~/.aws/credentials`, like so:

+    ```
+    [re-build-systems]
+    aws_access_key_id = ...
+    aws_secret_access_key = ...
+    ```

-1. Checkout this repository.
+1. Check out this repository.

-1. Checkout [this other repository](https://github.com/alphagov/re-build-systems-config) which contains configuration
+1. Check out [this other repository](https://github.com/alphagov/re-build-systems-config) which contains configuration

     The two working copies should live in the same directory, like so:

         ```
-        |-- re-build-systems            <-- this repository
+        |-- re-build-systems
-        |-- re-build-systems-config     <-- configuration folder
+        |-- re-build-systems-config
         ```

 1. Copy your SSH **public** key to the `re-build-system-config`/`terraform`/`keys` folder with this name: `re-build-systems-[environment-name]-ssh-deployer.pub`.

-1. In the configuration folder, customise the `terraform.tfvars` file, in particular the items related to `github`:
+1. In the configuration folder, customise the `terraform.tfvars` file, in particular these entries:
     * `github_client_id`, `github_client_secret` as you got them when the Github OAuth app was created
     * `github_organisation` is the list of Github teams you want to grant access to your Jenkins installation
     * `github_admin_users` is the list of administrators (use their Github usernames)